Blahkaey/KodiLauncher/README.md

 ## Overview

-Kodi Launcher is designed specifically for use with the [Bazzite-Kodi-SteamOS](https://github.com/Blahkaey/Bazzite-Kodi-SteamOS) custom image, which includes a prebuilt Kodi GBM installation and supports seamless session switching between Kodi and the Steam Game UI.
+Kodi Launcher is designed specifically for use with the [Bazzite-Kodi-SteamOS](https://github.com/Blahkaey/Bazzite-Kodi-SteamOS) image, which includes a prebuilt Kodi GBM installation and supports seamless session switching between Kodi and the Steam Game UI.

 ## Features